1924 United States Senate election in Iowa: Investigation and recount

 A subcommittee of two Republicans and two Democrats commenced the investigation of the case on July 20, 1925.
 By agreement of Brookhart and Steck, all of the more than 900,000 ballots were transported from Iowa to Washington for a recount.

-A number of disputed ballots had evidently attempted to replicate local newspaper endorsements for Steck by drawing an arrow pointing to the box marked for Steck; these ballots had been excluded from the original count under an Iowa law banning extraneous markings but were counted by the subcommittee on the grounds that it was clear the voter had meant.
-Some ballots arrived in Washington with broken seals and there were discrepancies between the voter rolls and the number of ballots received.
+A number of disputed ballots had evidently attempted to replicate local newspaper endorsements for Steck by drawing an arrow pointing to the box marked for Steck; these ballots had been excluded from the original count under an Iowa law banning extraneous markings but were counted by the subcommittee on the grounds that it was clear what the voter had meant.
+Some ballots arrived in Washington with broken seals, and there were discrepancies between the voter rolls and the number of ballots received.

 On March 29, 1926, the committee issued its report finding that Steck had received a plurality of 1,420 votes and should be seated.
 In a minority report, Senator Hubert D. Stephens protested that some ballots had not been properly examined and secured, that 3,500 fewer ballots were received than cast, and that the majority did not count 1,300 properly marked straight Republican ballots for Brookhart.